Dog Tips

 Can My Dog Eat Candy Mints?

 Candy mints in any kind or form and any proportion can be harmful to your pet.
 They contain high amounts of sugar which is very unhealthy for dogs.
 And if you’re thinking of sugar-free ones, there are not any better ones.
 They contain artificial sweeteners which aren’t good for your dog and could even put their life in danger.
 Xylitol, one of the most common artificial sweeteners, is highly toxic to dogs and eating a small amount can cause liver failure and may prove lethal.
-The peppermint oil in these candies is also toxic to your dog and can cause gastrointestinal distress.
+The peppermint oil in these candies is also toxic to your dog and can cause gastrointestinal distress.2

 My Dog Ate a Peppermint - What Do I Do?

-If your dog ends up ingesting a peppermint candy, unless they show signs of discomfort, they should be fine given the quantity is not much.
-But if the candy was a sugar-free one, it may require immediate action from your side.
-You should be calling your vet right away.
-The Xylitol in them can cause a toxic injury to their liver.
-It is best to keep all kinds of candies made for humans away from them.
+If your dog ends up ingesting a peppermint candy, unless they show signs of discomfort, they should be okay given the quantity is not much.
+But if the candy was a sugar-free one, it may require immediate action.
+The Xylitol in them can cause a toxic injury to your dog's liver.2 It is best to keep all kinds of candies made for humans away from them.

 Sources